Hip Hop Connection

 Hip Hop Connection (HHC) was the longest running monthly periodical devoted entirely to hip hop culture.
-It was described by rapper Chuck D as "the best magazine in the world".
+It was described by rapper Chuck D as "the most important magazine in the world".

 History

-Under the editorship of Chris Hunt, the magazine published its first issue in July 1988, six months before The Source began in newsletter form.
+Under the editorship of Chris Hunt, the magazine published its first issue in July 1988, one month before The Source began in newsletter form.
 Prior to the first issue, the magazine's parent company had run a premium rate 0898 telephone information line using the same name, presented by Radio 1 DJ Dave Pearce.
 It invited MCs to call and record their own rhyme after listening to the best rhyme of the previous week.

 HHCs early issues were its biggest selling and saw Hunt bringing together a talented group of writers and photographers, including Ekow Eshun, Malu Halasa and Vie Marshall.
 Future television presenter and celebrity Normski was given his own section to showcase his rap photography.

 Hunt had two stints as editor before leaving for a final time in 1993.
 His longtime deputy Andy Cowan took over the title in November 1993.
 HHC changed owners several times (Popular Publications, Future Publishing, Ministry Of Sound, the Cambridge-based Infamous Ink).
 HHC and Popular Publications were owned by Music Maker Publications throughout the early 1990s until Music Maker was acquired by Future Publishing.
 Future sold the title to Ministry Of Sound in 2000.
 The first Ministry issue featured Mariah Carey on the front cover.
 Ministry tried to continue with a 'female artists only' cover policy, which had proved successful for their dance magazine but – after Kelis and Lauryn Hill – it became apparent that they were running out of suitable candidates.
 Ministry sold the title after one year and Andy Cowan continued to run and publish the magazine.
 In April 2006, Hip Hop Connection published its 200th edition, rerunning many classic interviews from its eighteen-year history.

 In 2009 the magazine published its final and 232nd issue.